 Svetitskhoveli translates to ‘Church of the Living Pillar’.
 The scene of a cedar column being lifted into heaven is an image you’ll see on icons all around Georgia – and the place where the tree sprung from the earth is located right in the centre of the cathedral.
 I’ll leave the rest of the story for you to hear while you’re there.

 Also look out for the zodiac frescoes on the cathedral’s eastern wall, and the many elaborate graves underfoot.
-Many of Georgia’s most important monarchs are buried here, including King David the Builder, who was born in Kutaisi, and Erekle II, whose palace is in Telavi.
+Many of Georgia’s most important monarchs are buried here, including King Vakhtang Gorgasali, the founder of Tbilisi.

 Note that there are currently repair works going on at Svetitskhoveli so part of the front facade is covered by scaffolding.
 Entry is still permitted via a side door.

 The priest here is known for being extremely congenial and talkative – see if you can track him down for a quick chat!